erkooi/fusion360/README.md

 For more information please also check my channel "Eric Kooistra - Hobby" on YouTube: https://www.youtube.com/channel/UCnQhySYKmPyZsY2G8S3CUbA

 ## 1. Overview
+The CSV files define actions and hierarchy for a design in Fusion360.
+There are three levels of CSV files:
+1. action CSV files: define single 'create' and 'modify actions, as in the SOLID menu in the Fusion360 GUI.
+2. assembly CSV files: define an assembly component and a series of action CSV files
+3. assemblies CSV file: define a sequency of assembly CSV files to build a design toplevel assembly with multiple sub assemblies.

+The CSV files can be accessed in the Fusion360 GUI using the API/Scripts.
+There are API/scripts for each CSV file level.
+The API/Scripts can be ran via the UTILITIES/ADD-INS/Scripts and Add-Ins menu in the Fusion360 GUI.
+The scripts are in Python.
+The Python code consiste of:
-* API/libraries contains library files that are used in the other scripts for handling CSV files and Fusion360 objects.
+* API/libraries that contains library files that are used in the other scripts for handling CSV files and Fusion360 objects.
-* API/Scripts contains scripts that can run in Fusion360 to create objects like sketches, planes, lofts, bodies from CSV files.
+* API/Scripts that contains scripts that can run in Fusion360 to create objects like sketches, planes, lofts, bodies, components and assemblies from CSV files.

+The CSV files define (a part of) the timeline in Fusion360.
+The API/Scripts operate on individual CSV files, but for design entry in a text file it is more convenient to have multiple actions together in one file.
+Therefore the script csv_timeline360.py is available to convert a single text file into multiple CSV files.

+> txt file --> csv_timeline360.py in terminal --> CVS files --> API/Script in Fusion360 --> design timeline

+Typically there is one txt file per:
+* assembly CSV file, to define an assembly and the action CSV files for that assembly
+* assemblies CSV file, to define the list of assembly CSV files for the design toplevel assembly

+Another advantage of design entry via the txt files is that the txt file can use parameters and equations to define values for e.g. coordinates, angles, lengths, distances.
+The csv_timeline360.py evaluates these parameters and equations, and then writes their numerical result into the CSV files.

+The simplest object to create with a CSV file is a single sketch, using API/Scripts/ImportSketchCSV.
+The snail_points.txt provides an example of defining a sketch.

+The most elaborate object to create with a CSV file is a complete design toplevel assembly, that consists of sub assemblies, using API/Scripts/AssembliesCSV.
+The f35b_csv.txt provides an example of a design for an F35B airplane toplevel assembly, that consists of several sub assemblies and is defined by in total about 300 CSV files.

+During design development in the txt file and in Fusion360 it is convenient to use the other API/Scripts to be able to apply individual CSV files in Fusion360.
+The scripts interact with the user via message boxes and dialog boxes and report results via the TEXT COMMANDS window in the Fusion360 GUI.

 ## 2. API/libraries
 Functions to converting an assembly timeline file into separate CSV files: